pottendo/pottendo-Pi1541/README.md

 The webserver controls the main emulation loop (e.g. uploads finished) by global variables.
 Access to the SDCard Filesystem is not synchronized or otherwise protected.
 If an (C64-) application writes to its disk, respectivley to the disk-image on Pi1541 and in parallel the webserver is used to upload the very same image, file-corruption or even file-system corruption may occur.
 The server and parallel emulation seems quite independent.
 I've tested a critical fastloader(Ghost'n'Goblins Arcade) and uploading in parallel successfully.
 <p>
-Note: the checking the _Automount Image_ checkbox, uploads and overrides the default automount image automatically inserts it in the caddy.
+Note: checking the <i>Automount-image</i> checkbox, uploads and overrides the default automount image automatically inserts it in the caddy.
 This allows an efficient development workflow, IMHO.

 ![](docs/Image-upload.png)